 Your personal or business credit scores can be increased by following this basic three-step approach.
-Credit is all about painting a positive picture… it doesn’t have to be complicated.
-Aside from the obvious step of paying your bills early and on time, there are a number of other things that can be done to improve your credit.
+Credit is all about painting a positive picture.
+It doesn’t have to be complex.
+Aside from the obvious step of paying your bills early and in full, there are a number of other things that you can do to improve your credit.
 This is how to raise your credit score.

-1. If there are any errors or incorrect negative reporting, take the steps necessary to fix them.
+If there are any errors or incorrect negative reporting, take the steps necessary to fix them.
 A lot of people think they are stuck with bad credit.
-Even victims of identity theft often give up on fixing their credit when they meet resistance from the consumer credit bureaus.
+Even victims of identity theft often give up on fixing their credit.
+That is, when they meet resistance from the consumer credit bureaus.
 If there are errors or incorrect reporting on your credit reports, you have every right to take the steps necessary to correct them.

 Is there more to managing credit than these three things?
 Sure.
-But the basics are very simple, and if you can manage the basics well your credit score cannot help but improve over the long haul.
-So take good care of your credit, so your credit can take good care of you!
+But the basics are very simple.
+And if you can manage the basics well your credit score cannot help but improve over the long haul.
+So take good care of your credit.
+And then your credit can take good care of you!